gregr/dbKanren/README.md

       * may store intermediate results per subquery for faster integration

 * redesign states, strategies to support adaptive analysis and optimization
-  * augment states
-    * with query parameter term
-      * if it's not known (could be anything), provide a worst-case term?
-        * e.g., if optimizing a relation body, use relation parameter variables
-    * with general conjunction of propositions (table constraints are propositions)
-      * maybe just call it a formula and let it take any formula shape?
-        * no, we need a map of `id=>prop`
-        * and optionally a semi-normalized prop set to check for duplicates
-    * states that can be transformed back into a formula
-      * quantifier scope stack
-      * explicit table constraints that maintain table state for efficiency?
   * hypothetical states for analyzing and transforming disjunction components
     * should also use this approach for transforming arbitrary formulas
     * process a disjunct's constraints in the usual way, but retain simplified residual constraints
       * optionally expand user-defined relations
-    * failure eliminates the disjunct
-    * if constraint affects no variables, it is subsumed and can be discarded
-      * pending queue can identify affected variables
     * may detect more opportunities for subsumption by reordering
     * may drop constraints for eliminated disjunct-local variables
       * e.g., simple equality constraints that have fully propagated
     * extract shared constraints from disjunction components via lattice-join
       * e.g., to implement efficient union of table constraints
-    * if a disjunct simplifies to True (no affected variables), then entire disjunction is satisfied and simplifies to True
-    * for an unsatisfied disjunction, register to watch affected variables of two of its disjuncts
-      * analogous to 2-watching in SMT solvers
-    * when resuming disjunction's parent, throw away hypothetical state, but keep the simplified disjunction constraints
   * decorate unexpanded user-defined relation constraints with the chain of already-expanded parent/caller relations that led to this constraint
     * to identify nonterminating loops